yingzhenwang/AI_Website/documentation/user-guide.md

 - **Save**: Keep the recipe for future use
 - **Discard**: Remove the recipe if you're not interested
 - **Cook**: Mark the recipe as cooked, which will automatically:
+  - Save the recipe first (if not already saved)
   - Deduct used ingredients from your inventory
   - Remove the recipe from your list
+  - Update the "Ready to Cook" section based on your new inventory

 ### Saved Recipes

 - Saved recipes remain available until cooked or deleted
 - You can delete saved recipes by clicking the trash icon
+- Saved recipes that can be made with current ingredients will appear in the "Ready to Cook" section

 ## Troubleshooting